 - The digital thermostat is unresponsive or has no power.

-If you have a digital thermostat, you should change the batteries in it once a year.
-If it’s been a while since you put in new batteries, try doing this and see if it fixes the problem.
+If you have a digital thermostat, then you should change the batteries in it once a year.
+If it has been a while since you put in new batteries, try doing this and see if it fixes the problem.
 Otherwise, call an HVAC technician to take a look at your thermostat.
 It might require recalibration or replacement.

 Problematic Pilot Light

 There are a few things that can go wrong with the pilot light on a gas furnace.
 Under normal conditions, the pilot light should have a steady blue flame.
 If you notice that your pilot light has a flickering yellow light instead, it’s time to call the HVAC company.
 A flicking flame may mean that the heat exchanger is cracked.

 Another problem with the pilot light is if it goes out.
 You can relight an extinguished pilot light, of course.
-However, if it continues to go out repeatedly, you’ll need an expert to look at it.
+However, if it continues to go out repeatedly, then you will need an expert to look at it.
 This issue can be caused by a faulty thermocouple, a dirty pilot orifice, or a bad gas regulator.

-For affordable and reliable HVAC services, Tucson-area families and businesses can count on the team at American Conditioned Air.
+For affordable, reliable HVAC services, Tucson-area families and businesses can count on the team at American Conditioned Air.
 Sign up for our HVAC service plans

-to get perks like preferential emergency service, discounts, and scheduled services on Saturdays at no extra charge.
+to get perks such as preferential emergency service, discounts, and scheduled services on Saturdays at no extra charge.
 Are you experiencing furnace issues?
 If so, then call our friendly team at (520) 623-2430.
+We will always be glad to assist you!